Human Relations Code of Conduct

 A student may appeal the decision of the Progress Committee.
 The appeal process includes two steps:

-Step 1 To begin the appeal process, the student must notify the chair of the Progress Committee in writing of his or her intention to appeal within seven (7) days from the date the student receives notification of the Progress Committee’s decision.
+Step 1 To begin the appeal process, the student must notify the chair of the Progress Committee in writing of the intention to appeal within seven (7) days from the date the student receives notification of the Progress Committee’s decision.
 The student has the right to appear before the committee, and for support may bring an adviser who is a member of the School of Medicine community.
 The student may not bring legal representation.
 The committee will consider any additional information brought to its attention by the student in reaching a final decision.